CitrineInformatics/community-tools/web_ui_examples/01_access_general.md

 Here you can add information about yourself, like a biography, your research areas, and any linked IDs by clicking "Edit User Profile."

-Perhaps the most important option is the "Account Setting" option, which allows you to edit your personal account details, like your email address.
+Perhaps the most important option in the dropdown menu is the "Account Settings" option, which allows you to edit your personal account details, like your email address.
 It also has your **personal API Key**, which you will use for [API](http://citrineinformatics.github.io/python-citrination-client/index.html) authentication.
 You should never share this key with anyone or post it publicly.
 The third item in Account Settings is setting up [Two-Factor Authentication](https://authy.com/what-is-2fa/), which we advise but is certainly optional.

 ## Getting help
 At the bottom, you will see a table of six blue links: